sayakpaul/tt-scale-flux/README.md

 * "emotional_or_thematic_resonance"
 * "overall_score"

+If you're experimenting with a new verifier, you can relax these choices.

 The verifier prompt that is used during grading/verification is specified in [this file](./verifiers/verifier_prompt.txt).
 The prompt is a slightly modified version of the one specified in the Figure 16 of the paper (Inference-Time Scaling for Diffusion Models beyond Scaling Denoising Steps).
 You are welcome to experiment with a different prompt.